Skip to content

 Centralized log viewing with search, filtering, and real-time tailing.

-SQL, NoSQL, Vector, Streaming, Cache, Time-Series, Graph, and more
+56 discovery providers across SQL, NoSQL, Vector, Streaming, Cache, Time-Series, Graph, and more

 PostgreSQL SQL